richmeij/redx/README.md

 <a href="https://snyk.io/test/github/richmeij/redx"><img src="https://snyk.io/test/github/richmeij/redx/badge.svg" alt="Known Vulnerabilities" data-canonical-src="https://snyk.io/test/github/richmeij/redx" style="max-width:100%;"/></a>

 # Introduction
-RedX is a small library that eliminates the 'boilerplate' that is common with writing Redux actiontypes, actioncreators and reducers.
+RedX is a small, dependency free library that eliminates the 'boilerplate' that is common with writing Redux actiontypes, actioncreators and reducers.

 Disclaimer: If you're strarting out with Redux, I think it's a good idea to work with the basics first, to get an idea of what this libray tries to solve for you.
 This library (and this readme) assume working knowledge of Redux and React.